Come enjoy community living at Post 83 Co-operative Housing !

 ***At the present time, we are accepting applications for One Bedroom suites ONLY.***

 Currently, there are no subsidies available.

 For Income requirements, please refer the F.A.Q tab before applying

 What is required for your application to be processed by Post 83 Co-op?

 Attention: Suite # 106, 4221 Mayberry Street, Burnaby, BC, V5H 4E8

-Note: If you send your application without a notice of assessment for you and each co-applicant or without the $10 cheque for the application fee, Post 83 will not proceed with the processing of your application.
+Note: If you send your application without the requisite financial information for you and each co-applicant or without the $10 cheque for the application fee, Post 83 will not process your application.

 Note:Application forms must be submitted by mail or in person ONLY.
 (Do not E-mail or Fax)

 Policies of Post 83 Co-op are outlined below.
 To view a PDF copy of our policies click here